Does your hybrid workplace technology help or hinder your employees?

 With a unified approach, you can empower your employees to do their best work, no matter if they’re in the office or at home.
 You can even bring the search experience directly into their daily apps and systems with a solution like Coveo In-Product Experiences.

-After all, even though a workforce is spread across the country or even the world, connectivity is what keeps everyone working toward the same goal.
+After all, even though remote employees are spread across the country or even the world, connectivity is what keeps everyone working toward the same goal.

 Now that you know unified search is an option for connecting your workforce, find out how you should evaluate options on the market with our How to Choose the Best Enterprise Search Solution.